 1. Special Education Teacher

-One of the most well-known career paths a person interested in working with autistic children can choose, becoming a special education teacher is also one of the most rewarding.
-By simply earning a bachelor's degree, such as a BS PLS, bachelor of liberal studies, you'll be on track to assist autistic children in either private or public school settings, although the latter will require licensure specific to the state in which you live.
+One of the most well known career paths a person interested in working with autistic children can choose, becoming a special education teacher is also one of the most rewarding.
+By simply earning a bachelor's degree, such as a bachelor of liberal studies, you'll be on track to assist autistic children in either private or public school settings, although the latter will require licensure specific to the state in which you live.

 Special education teachers are trained to work with children, who experience a vast range of extraordinary needs including developmental, physical, emotional, and learning-based.
 While some children with unique needs outgrow them and move out of special education classrooms or programs, children with ASD often need assistance throughout their entire education, which means special education teachers play a vital role in the autistic child's learning and development toward increased independence.